How to Heal an AC Separation

 AC Separation Surgery

-Even with a grade III separation, surgery is typically unnecessary.
-Surgery may be indicated if non-surgical treatments don’t work and the pain persists in the months following injury.
-Surgery may also be an option for young, active athletes or workers who need to lift their arms over their heads regularly.
+Even with a grade III separation, surgery is typically not required.
+If non-surgical treatments fail and pain continues for months, surgery becomes an option.
+It may also be recommended for young, active athletes or workers who frequently lift their arms overhead.

 Grades IV-VI are the most severe types of AC separations and require immediate care from an orthopedic shoulder surgeon — surgery is likely necessary for these types of separations.